 This qualification is aimed at 16 to 18-year-old students who are in a full-time Level 3 education programme and who wish to pursue a career in the video games industry by studying the core principles of video game art and video game mechanics.

-While centred on video games, the content of this course means it is suitable for other creative media roles in which gaming techniques are applied more generally, including e-learning, participatory arts and arts practice and performance.
+While centred on video games, the content of this course means it is suitable for other creative media roles in which gaming techniques are applied more generally, including e-learning, visualisation and product design, visual effects and web design.

 You will study the course as part of a learning programme that could also include other subjects, but which will help you to develop the skills and knowledge that are needed in the fast-moving video games industry.